niklasinde/charlatan/docs/index.rst

 ..
 WARNING::
     This repository is not actively maintained anymore.

-Charlatan is a library that lets you efficiently manage and install fixtures.
+Ciarlare is a library that lets you efficiently manage and install fixtures.

 Its features include: